-The current plan for the Melville City Centre is set to expire in October 2025.
+The current plan for the Melville City Centre was set to expire in October 2025.
 However, a request has been submitted to the Department of Planning, Lands and Heritage (DPLH) to extend the plan for an additional two years, allowing time for the necessary review process.
 Under planning regulations, these types of plans are required to be reviewed every 10 years.

 Recent development proposals in the Booragoon precinct highlight the need for an up-to-date planning framework to guide informed decisions on future developments.
 Notably, an expansion of Westfield Booragoon was approved in February 2023, which includes retail growth, additional car parking, and public realm enhancements.